GDPR Privacy Statement

 Who do we share your personal data with?

-Your personal data is shared with the client who initiates a search for personnel.
-The search for which you are considered, to ascertain if you are a good fit for the available position.
+Your personal data is shared with clients who initiates a search for personnel.

 What legal basis do we have for using your information?